-Fat Pad Atrophy is a condition that refers to the loss of fat pads on feet, which causes thinning of the protective cushioning fat pad that sits under the bones, in the ball of the foot.
+Fat Pad Atrophy is a condition that refers to the loss of fat pads on the feet, which causes thinning of the protective cushioning fat pad that sits under the bones in the ball of the foot.

 This is commonly seen in elderly people and can cause significant pain while walking, as the shock absorption from the fatty tissue is no longer there.

-Without the fat pads the whole bodyweight shifts onto these bones with minimal to no protection.
-Therefore the load under this area is unable to be spread out effectively leading to pain, inflammation and over time possible damage to the bones.
+Without the fat pads the whole body’s weight shifts onto these bones with minimal to no protection.
+Therefore the load under this area is unable to be spread out effectively leading to pain, inflammation, and over time possible damage to the bones.

-Although plantar fat pad atrophy effects both men and women equally, the choice of footwear makes women more susceptible to developing pain and callouses on the ball of the foot.
-Callus that is not treated may lead to ulceration of the underlying tissue.
+Although plantar fat pad atrophy affects both men and women equally, the choice of footwear makes women more susceptible to developing pain and calluses on the ball of the foot.
+A callus that is not treated may lead to ulceration of the underlying tissue.

 Symptoms of Plantar Fat Pad Atrophy (Loss of Fat Pads on Feet):

-- Experiencing pain in the ball of the foot, worse when barefoot, in heels or thinned soled shoes.
+- Experiencing pain in the ball of the foot, worse when barefoot, in heels, or thin soled shoes.